zoomyboy/z-fullpage/README.md

 # Installation

-You dont have to add any Component to your root Vue instance, because Fullpage is a global Component.
-Just include the plugin with Vue.use.
-You should also include the Event Bus to call Events on the page.
+You should add the fullpage to your root vue instance:
 ```
-import Event from 'vue-events';
-Vue.use(Event);

-import fullpage from 'z-fullpage';
-Vue.use(fullpage);
+components: {
+	fullpage: require('z-fullpage/fullpage.vue')
+}
 ```

 After installation, you should refer to the style.less file, which includes all the styles for the fullpage.